-Sometimes even the best-planned trip can go wrong.
-If a problem arises or you have a concern related to your trip, let the transportation company know.
+Sometimes things can go wrong with even the best-planned trip.
+If a problem arises or you have a concern related to your trip, let the transportation service provider know.
 Often, a discussion is all that's required to fix the problem or address the concern.

 Keep your receipts and documents, and a record of who you talked with and when.
 It's a good idea to write a description of what happened as soon as you can, while the details are still fresh in your mind.

-If you have tried to discuss your concern with the company and aren't satisfied with the result, you can contact the Canadian Transportation Agency.
-Our staff can facilitate a conversation with the transportation company, which can lead to addressing the concern.
+If you have tried to discuss your concern with the transportation service provider and aren't satisfied with the result, you can contact the CTA.
+You can also contact us as a first step to resolving your concern if that is your preference.
+Our staff can facilitate a conversation with the transportation service provider, which can lead to addressing the concern.

 In the event that an informal discussion doesn't produce results, mediation may work.
-If you and the transportation company agree, you can place the matter before an Agency-appointed mediator.
-The mediator will work with you and the company to produce a solution that both sides can accept.
+If you and the transportation service provider agree, you can have a CTA mediator who will work with you and the transportation service provider to produce a solution that both sides can accept.

-If these processes don't work, then you can have the Agency formally investigate your complaint.
-You and the company will need to file statements and evidence.
-We will make a binding decision.
-It can include corrective measures and a refund of the expenses that you incurred because of the problem.
-But the decision cannot include compensation for pain, suffering, or loss of enjoyment of a trip.
+If these processes don't work, then you can ask the CTA to formally investigate your complaint.
+To start the process, you will need to file a statement and, if available, supporting evidence.
+The transportation service provider will also be given an opportunity to file a statement and evidence.
+You will then be given a final opportunity to reply to the transportation service provider's statement and evidence.
+The CTA will make a binding decision.
+It can include corrective measures, a refund of the expenses that you incurred because of the problem, or compensation for pain, suffering, or willful or reckless practice.